vimpostor/quickcurver/network.md

 ## Joining
 - [x] An incoming TCP connection could mean a potential client.
 The server will accept such an incoming connection.
 The server immediately responds with "[ACCEPTED]" or "[REJECTED]" on TCP depending on if the client may join
 - [x] If the server receives "[JOIN]" over UDP, the client will get its place in the game now.
 The server will respond with "[JOINED]" over UDP
-- [ ] The server will get settings from the client over TCP, deal with those and send back its own settings over TCP
+- [x] The server will get settings from the client over TCP, deal with those and send back its own settings as soon as the game starts over TCP

 ## Waiting for the beginning of the game
 - [ ] Since settings may be changed, the server must resend the settings to all existings clients on change (TCP)